Latitude 64 Pure Review for Confident Putts and Laser Lines

 If you want a point-and-shoot approach disc, this is it.
 Aim at the pole, give it smooth power, and let that low fade finish park you.
 It is brilliant for soft hyzer chips, floaty anhyzers that pan back, and low ceiling standstills.

 Wind notes Light to moderate breeze, no problem.
 Into a stiff headwind, add a hair of hyzer or club up.
-Out of the box stability leans neutral, so it rewards clean release angles.
+With neutral stability, the Pure rewards tidy release angles and does not fake a fade it does not have.

 Latitude 64 Pure vs Innova Aviar